What are Spreadsheet Risks?

 Examples of Spreadsheet Risks

 In order to create spreadsheet reports that are accurate and error-free, it is important for accountants and business owners to understand the different spreadsheet risks.
 They are explained below:

 Many people think that basic knowledge in the use of Microsoft Excel is already equal to knowledge in using spreadsheets.
 This is not true, as using spreadsheets requires rigid training not only for beginner auditors but also continuing training for updates.
 Mediocre knowledge and experience can lead to inaccurate computations, use of the wrong formulas, and even linking to other spreadsheet presentations.

 Spreadsheet use should be prepared for by the users by equipping themselves with the right knowledge.
 Therefore, organizations should provide a guidebook that explains how spreadsheets are used in the simplest language possible.
 It should contain information and instructions on how to use the spreadsheet software.

 Cut and paste is a common habit of people.
 Though it saves a lot of time and allows people to do more in a shorter period of time, it isn’t always a good idea.
 This is because, through time, formulas can be damaged and changed, and links broken, which can lead to inaccurate reporting.

 4. Errors in spreadsheets

 No matter how good a user is at performing spreadsheet calculations, the risk of making mistakes is still always high because of human factors.
-It is especially true with people’s habit of chatting, taking frequent bathroom breaks, checking of phones, and other habits.
-Such errors can ultimately lead to fraud.
+This is especially true with people’s habits of chatting, taking frequent bathroom breaks, checking phones, and other habits.

 5. Data loss

 In so many instances, a lot of data is lost due to breakdowns and power failures.
-In which cases, hours of data entry are lost in the blink of an eye, causing the accountant to redo everything from the beginning, wasting time and resources.
+In such cases, hours of data entry are lost in the blink of an eye, causing the accountant to have to redo everything from the beginning, wasting time and resources.